doriantsai/doriantsai.github.io/_pages/about_me.md

 title: "About Me"
 author_profile: true
 ---
+I am a robotics engineer, engineering educator and STEM communicator.
+I enjoy pushing the boundaries of technology by designing and building robotic systems and assessing their capabilities in real-world applications.
+I am also passionate about creating and presenting engaging demonstrations to teach others about STEM.

 I have worked with universities, governments and the private sector for over five years and completed several highly-successful projects.
 Some of these include, assessing the readiness of the Australian roads for autonomous vehicles on a multi-million dollar government contract.
 As well as the development and manufacturing of a fleet of mini-autonomous vehicles that are used for research and education.